nathnp/Change-My-Mac/README.md

 # Change-My-Mac

-Have you ever wanted to change you MAC address.
+Have you ever wanted to change your MAC address?
 Will this script will help you out.

 ## How to use